 We are confident that men and women are paid equally for doing equivalent jobs across the organisation.
-Our gender pay gap is very much the product of our workforce composition and this has been brought sharply into focus by the impact of the COVID pandemic.
+Our gender pay gap is very much the product of our workforce composition.

 The pay structures in place across the organisation are gender neutral by design and are reviewed regularly.
 We continue to see healthy levels of female representation in management and executive positions and we have been actively working to replicate this success across our operational network.